Chart Color Schemes

 The level of cultural diversity witnessed in Marion was found to be above average when compared nationally for a number of language and cultural background related metrics

-Marion's population showed high cultural diversity, with 29.4% born overseas and 22.7% speaking a language other than English at home.
-Christianity was the dominant religion in Marion as of 20XX, accounting for 47.4%.
-Hinduism had higher representation in Marion compared to Greater Adelaide, comprising 4.7% versus 4.1%.
+Marion had a higher cultural diversity than most local markets, with 29.4% of its population born overseas and 22.7% speaking a language other than English at home.
+Christianity was the predominant religion in Marion, accounting for 47.4% of the population.
+Hinduism, however, was more prevalent in Marion at 4.7%, compared to 2.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity